floswald/Matlab-Docker/README.md

 ### Service Creation on SSPcloud

 1. One needs to create a VScode based instance on SSPcloud - choose any available (`vscode-r-python-julia` works. you need `vscode`.)
+We will call this the `admin-instance`. `TL;DR:` You can click on [this link](https://datalab.sspcloud.fr/launcher/ide/vscode-r-python-julia?name=admin-vscode-r-python-julia&version=2.5.2&s3=region-79669f20&service.image.custom.version=«mathworks%2Fmatlab%3Ar2025b»&init.personalInit=«https%3A%2F%2Fraw.githubusercontent.com%2Ffloswald%2FMatlab-Docker%2Frefs%2Fheads%2Fmain%2Finitmatlab.sh»&kubernetes.role=«admin»&networking.user.enabled=true&networking.user.ports[0]=-&autoLaunch=true) to launch my exact instance, but for completeness here are the configurations, and the rest of the section explains creation of the service:
     1. The instance needs to be configured _in admin mode_ (setting `Role`)
     2. Do not supply a custom docker container, leave whatever is the default (that one just runs VScode in admin mode for us)
     3. Supply an init script that uses kubernetes to launch our new matlab service.
-The init script I supplied is [https://raw.githubusercontent.com/floswald/onyxia-test/refs/heads/main/initmatlab.sh](https://raw.githubusercontent.com/floswald/onyxia-test/refs/heads/main/initmatlab.sh), edit as need and supply a similar URL to `InitializationScript`.
-Script:
+The init script I supplied is [initmatlab.sh](initmatlab.sh), edit as need and supply a similar [URL](https://raw.githubusercontent.com/floswald/Matlab-Docker/refs/heads/main/initmatlab.sh) to `InitializationScript`.
+Script content:
         ```
         #!/bin/bash
         mc cp s3/floswald/matlab.yaml ~/work/matlab.yaml
         kubectl apply -f ~/work/matlab.yaml
         ```
       this just copies the `matlab.yaml` from above from the SSPcloud S3 into the the current instances user space, and uses `kubectl` to launch the new custom service (`matlab`)
-10. Save service configuration in SSPcloud, so you can find it easily in the future.
+2. Save this service configuration in SSPcloud, so you can find it easily in the future.

+## Launch Service on SSPcloud

-11. Launch the VScode instance on SSPcloud.
+1. Launch `admin-instance` on SSPcloud.
 You see VSCode under a URL like `https://user-floswald-468664-0.user.lab.sspcloud.fr`.
-12. On first run, this will pull your docker image and build it, so it takes a while.
-On the console of the VScode instance do `kubectl get pods` to see progress.
+2. On first run, this will pull your docker image and build it, so it takes a while.
+On the console of the `admin-instance` do `kubectl get pods` to see progress.
     ```bash
     onyxia@vscode-r-python-julia-826144-0:~/work$ kubectl get pods
     NAME                             READY   STATUS              RESTARTS   AGE
     matlab-7ccb98587f-9dbv2          0/1     ContainerCreating   0          3m9s
     ```
-13. As soon as `kubectl get pods -w` reports `STATUS: Running` for the matlab service, you can point your browser to [https://user-floswald-999999-0.user.lab.sspcloud.fr](https://user-floswald-999999-0.user.lab.sspcloud.fr) and see what gives.
+3. As soon as `kubectl get pods -w` reports `STATUS: Running` for the matlab service, you can point your browser to [https://user-floswald-999999-0.user.lab.sspcloud.fr](https://user-floswald-999999-0.user.lab.sspcloud.fr) and see what gives.
 If all went well, you will see the matlab login browser.
-14. The `matlab.yaml` specification sets the ingress point for kubernetes at `https://user-floswald-999999-0.user.lab.sspcloud.fr`, where you will find matlab if successful.
+4. The `matlab.yaml` specification sets the ingress point for kubernetes at `https://user-floswald-999999-0.user.lab.sspcloud.fr`, where you will find matlab if successful.
 Obviously, you may want to change the hostnames in the `matlab.yaml` file.
 I _think_ you are almost free what goes for `999999-0`, but there may be some checking going on that expects a certain format for this URL - I guess at least the username must be valid.
-15. You need an institutional login (via your university for instance) that works on mathworks.com.
+5. You need an institutional login (via your university for instance) that works on mathworks.com.
 After successful login check that you can see the toolboxes in matlab (go to `Apps`).